Lingo56/crossing/README.md

 # Crossing

-A fishing game made for teaching Unity!
+Animal Crossing-like fishing game for teaching Unity!

 ## Assets Used